open-contracting/deploy/docs/deploy/deploy.rst

     ./run.py 'docs' state.apply

+To limit the output to changes and failures, add a ``--state-output=changes option``, for example:

+    ./run.py --state-output=changes option 'docs' state.apply

 If the output has an error of ``Unable to detect Python-2 version``, you don't have Python 2.7 in your PATH.
 To fix this, if you use ``pyenv``, run, for example:

 .. code-block:: bash